stustanet/stustanet-website/content/support/_index.en.md

 ### What other advantages do I have with my membership?
 We offer many different services, including cloud storage, e-mail addresses and much more.
-In the [Wiki](https://wiki.stusta.de/StuStaNet-Services) and under [account.stustanet.de](https://account.stustanet.de) (only accessible from StuStaNet) you get an overview after you have picked up your membership card.
+In the [Wiki](https://wiki.stusta.de/StuStaNet-Services) and under [account.stustanet.de](https://account.stustanet.de) you get an overview.

 ### Can I also use the StuStaNet Router outside the Studentenstadt?
 Yes, you can also use it outside the Studentenstadt.